rainlab/dusk-plugin/README.md

 composer require rainlab/dusk-plugin
 ```

-> **Warning**: This plugin is intended for local environments only.
-Do not install this plugin in any production environment, ever.

 ## Defining Tests

 To make your first test, create a new class inside the **tests/browser** folder.
 The following will authenticate to the backend panel and sign out again.